Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral hydrogen damping wing Ly$\alpha$ absorption: Method

-The flux deficit at the wavelength just redward of the Ly$\alpha$ line can be due to the highly neutral IGM \citep[e.g.,][]{Miralda1998ApJ,Curtis-Lake2023NatAs}, dense neutral hydrogen gas near the galaxy \citep[e.g.,][]{Heintz2024Sci}, and/or two-photon process of the nebular continuum emission \citep[e.g.,][]{Cameron2024mn,Mowla2024arXiv}, and these factors are largely degenerate in photometric data.
-However, rather than trying to disentangle the contributions of these possible effects to the damping wing absorption, the goal of this paper is to produce a simple, empirically-calibrated model that effectively captures the net effect of damped Ly$\alpha$ absorption on typical SEDs of high-$z$ galaxies, so that public template-fitting codes can use it across all redshifts and improve photo-$z$ estimations at high-$z$.
+A downturn of the continuum in the spectral region just redward of the Ly$\alpha$ line can be due to the highly neutral IGM \citep[e.g.,][]{Miralda1998ApJ,Curtis-Lake2023NatAs}, dense neutral hydrogen gas near the galaxy \citep[e.g.,][]{Heintz2024Sci}, and/or two-photon process of the nebular continuum emission \citep[e.g.,][]{Cameron2024mn,Mowla2024arXiv}, and these factors are largely degenerate in photometric data.
+However, rather than trying to disentangle the contributions of these possible effects to smoothed shape of the break, the goal of this paper is to produce a simple, empirically-calibrated model that effectively captures the net effect of the Ly$\alpha$ damping wing absorption on typical SEDs of high-$z$ galaxies, so that public template-fitting codes can use it across all redshifts and improve photo-$z$ estimations at high-$z$.

-Our empirical model uses a canonical, redshift-dependent IGM transmission curve \citep[e.g.,][]{Madau1995ApJ,Inoue2014mn} as commonly used in many template-fitting codes on top of which we add an empirically-calibrated damped Ly$\alpha$ absorption.
-We model the latter by assuming that it arises from the presence of dense H{\sc i} gas clouds locally associated with the host galaxy and we call it Circumgalactic Medium (CGM) H{\sc i} in this paper for convenience, but we want to emphasize that the actual physical origin of this absorption has no bearing on the photo-z estimation.
+Our empirical model uses a canonical, redshift-dependent IGM transmission curve \citep[e.g.,][]{Madau1995ApJ,Inoue2014mn} as commonly used in many template-fitting codes on top of which we add an empirically-calibrated Ly$\alpha$ damping wing absorption.
+We model the latter by assuming that it arises from the presence of dense H{\sc i} gas clouds locally associated with the host galaxy and we call it Circumgalactic Medium (CGM) H{\sc i} in this paper for convenience, but we want to emphasize that the actual physical origin of this absorption has no bearing on the photo-$z$ estimation.
 As an additional benefit, modeling the damping wing absorption component independently of the IGM transmission makes it easier to implement and computationally faster in commonly used template-fitting codes, while also minimizing the effect on photo-$z$ estimations at lower redshifts.

 Combining the intervening H{\sc i} gas absorption from the line-of-sight IGM and local CGM H{\sc i}, the net optical depth of the IGM+CGM H{\sc i} gas can be written as $\tau_{\rm tot}(\lambda_{\rm obs}, z_s) = \tau_{\rm IGM}(\lambda_{\rm obs}, z_s) + \tau_{\rm CGM}(\lambda_{\rm obs}, z_s)$, where $z_s$ is the the source redshift and $\lambda_{\rm obs}$ is the observed-frame wavelength.
 We use the canonical IGM transmission curve of \citet{Inoue2014mn} as $\tau_{\rm IGM}(\lambda_{\rm obs}, z_s)$.
 Following the formulation in \citet{Totani2006pasj}, the Ly$\alpha$ damping absorption feature due to the CGM is modeled as $\tau_{\rm CGM}(\lambda_{\rm obs}, z_s) = N_{\rm H\textsc{i}, CGM} \sigma_\alpha[\nu_{\rm obs}(1+z_s)]$, where $\nu_{\rm obs}=c/\lambda_{\rm obs}$ is the observed frequency, $N_{\rm H\textsc{i}, CGM}$ is the H{\sc i} gas column density of the CGM, and $\sigma_\alpha(\nu)$ is the Ly$\alpha$ cross section at the rest-frame frequency $\nu$.
 The Ly$\alpha$ cross section is defined as